 Christopher Bailey, Ph.D.

-James Blue, M.A.
+James Blue, Psy.D.

-James joined the Center in 2015.
-He has a B.A. in psychology from Gordon College.
-James earned a M.A. in clinical psychology from William James College, where he is currently a fourth-year student in the doctoral program.
+Dr. Blue joined the Center in 2015.
+James has a B.A. in psychology from Gordon College.
+Dr. Blue earned a M.A. in psychology from William James College, where he completed his doctorate in clinical psychology.
 In the past, James has worked at a therapeutic day school, a high school counseling center, and an outpatient program that focuses on early intervention and recovery in psychosis.
-His professional interests include positive psychology, mindfulness, philosophical psychology, emotion regulation, substance-related disorders, identity development, and sports psychology.
-In his free time, James enjoys exercise, fishing, cooking, live music, and time with family and friends.
+Dr. Blue's professional interests include emotion regulation, identity development, mindfulness, philosophical psychology, positive psychology, sports psychology, and substance-related concerns.
+In his free time, James enjoys cooking, exercise, fishing, live music, and time with family and friends.

-Alison joined the Center in 2015.
-She has a B.A. in Middle Eastern studies and political science from St. Olaf College.
-Alison earned a M.A. in psychology from William James College where she is currently a fourth-year student in the doctoral program.
-Her professional interests include trauma, anxiety, gender and sexual identity, promoting strengths, cross-cultural counseling, and relational issues.
-Alison enjoys hiking, traveling, and spending time with friends and family.
+Alyssa joined the center in 2017.
+She has a B.A. in psychology and Spanish from University of New Hampshire.
+Alyssa earned her M.A. in psychology from William James College where she is currently a fourth-year student in the doctoral clinical psychology program.
+Her professional interests include forensic psychology, major mental illnesses such as schizophrenia and psychosis, mental health awareness, and reducing mental health stigma.
+In her free time Alyssa enjoys backyard campfires, coloring, corgis, and spending time with family and friends.

 Kineret Kandelker, Psy.D.